Expertise And Cutting-Edge Equipment for the best sports massage in London

 2. Massage techniques.

-Firstly, a massage therapist that can provide a sports massage has more knowledge and professional qualification than a massage therapist with the first level of soft tissue manipulation.
+Firstly, a massage therapist who can provide a sports massage has more knowledge and professional qualifications than a massage therapist with the first level of soft tissue manipulation.
 To become a Sports Massage Therapist, one needs to get a specific course of study divided into three different levels of qualifications.
 The course of study can last between 1 to 3 years.

 Secondly, sports massage utilizes more advanced massage techniques than deep tissue massage.
 Despite both types of massage therapy acting on the deeper layers of muscles and fascias, sports massage is a more thorough treatment of every single muscle of the area affected by muscle stiffness or muscle injury.